-For the 2021 total compensation for Group CEO Patrick Frost, the Board of Directors decided, as in the previous year, in favour of maintaining the fixed salary and applying a correspondingly higher weighting of performance-related variable compensation; with regard to variable compensation, the deferred components (variable deferred compensation in cash and RSUs) were given greater weighting.
-In determining the variable salary components, the Board of Directors recognised in particular that Patrick Frost successfully led Swiss Life through another very challenging year marked by Covid-19, and that both the corporate goals as per the medium-term planning (MTP) and the personal goals were achieved or exceeded.
-The qualitative goals of the Group CEO for the 2021 financial year included the implementation of platform concepts to create scalable infrastructures and processes for the benefit of Swiss Life and its customers, the implementation of additional IT security measures in all divisions, the improvement of the results of the employee survey compared to the last employee survey, and the implementation and further development of the Group-wide sustainability strategy.
-In that connection, the targets presented on 25 November 2021 under the new three-year "Swiss Life 2024" Group-wide programme also apply from the 2022 financial year: CO, reduction of 35% per FTE by 2024, 20% reduction of CO, emissions from directly owned Swiss Life real estate by 2030, expansion of the product portfolio in accordance with sustainability criteria in the insurance business and increased integration of sustainability aspects in advice.
+For Group CEO Patrick Frost, the Board of Directors has, as in previous years, in the interests of the company, set an unchanged fixed salary with a correspondingly higher weighting of performance-related variable compensation.
+In determining the variable compensation components, the Board of Directors recognised in particular that Patrick Frost successfully led Swiss Life through another very challenging year, and that both the corporate goals as per the medium-term planning (MTP) and the personal goals were achieved or exceeded.
+The qualitative goals of the Group CEO for the 2022 financial year included the implementation of platform concepts to create scalable infrastructures and processes for the benefit of Swiss Life and its customers, the implementation of measures to further improve IT security, the successful implementation of the Group-wide "Finance Transformation" programme, which was launched to prepare for the changeover of the Group's financial reporting in accordance with the new standards 17 and 9 of the IFRS (International Financial Reporting Standards) as of the 2023 financial year, and the further development of the Group-wide sustainability strategy.
+In that connection, the targets presented on 25 November 2021 under the three-year "Swiss Life 2024" Group-wide programme apply: CO2 reduction of 35% per FTE by 2024, 20% reduction of CO2 emissions from directly owned Swiss Life real estate by 2030, expansion of the product portfolio in accordance with sustainability criteria in the insurance business and increased integration of sustainability aspects in the advisory services process.

-Expenditure for occupational provisions for members of the Corporate Executive Board in the period under review amounted to CHF 1 629 687.
-This includes the ordinary annual employer contribution of CHF 296 261 for the occupational benefits of Patrick Frost, Group CEO.
+Expenditure for occupational provisions for Members of the Corporate Executive Board in the period under review amounted to CHF 1 618 417.
+This includes the ordinary annual employer contribution of CHF 296 261 for the occupational provisions of Patrick Frost, Group CEO.

 The stated amounts do not include social security contributions (AHV/IV/ALV/FAK) payable by the employer under the law.
-The respective expenditure is shown in footnote 6 of the 2021 compensation table.
+The respective expenditure is shown in footnote 6 of the 2022 compensation table.

-Following the 2021 compensation table, the details of the compensation for 2020 are stated in a separate table for comparison.
+Following the 2022 compensation table, the details of the compensation for 2021 are stated in a separate table for comparison.